slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Lots of folks doing everything they can to avoid talking on the phone.
 DMs, texts, emails - all shortcuts that reduce income dramatically.
 This business is about relationships.
 Hiding behind a screen is setting them years behind those who know the value of making real connections."
 -- x@realestatetrent*

+> *"Sales is basically just be decent enough at something and let people like you.
+Nobody gives a shit how smart you are."
+-- x@skylarromines*

 ### On negotiation

 <!--
 > *"He who has learned to disagree without being disagreeable has discovered the most valuable secret of negotiation."*
 -->

 > *"Negotiations are won by whoever cares less."